 While all vehicle accidents can be traumatic, truck accidents are often catastrophic.
 Accidents with commercial trucks involve different issues than accidents between two smaller vehicles.
 This mostly has to do with the sheer size of the trucks.
 Victims of these accidents deserve the opportunity to hold the negligent parties accounts for their actions, as well as the right to compensation for their suffering.
 They can do so with the help of Thomas Law Offices.
 Our Cincinnati truck accident lawyer will stand up for you and your right to seek compensation because someone else’s negligence caused you preventable harm.

 According to the U.S. Department of Transportation, in 2017 there were over 6.2 million vehicular crashes.
 Of the 32,166 fatal crashes, 11.9 percent involved at least one large truck.
-Of the nonfatal crashes, 7.6 percent involved at least one tractor-trailer.
+Of the non-fatal crashes, 7.6 percent involved at least one tractor-trailer.
 If we narrow our scope to Ohio, the Ohio Department of Public Safety reported that in 2017, 23,704 large trucks were involved in traffic wrecks.

 Based on the number above, it’s clear that thousands of lives are impacted by truck accidents every year.
 Many of the surviving victims suffer from debilitating injuries and are unable to function like they were before the accident.
 Families of the victims that did not survive the accidents often face tremendous grief and economic instability.

 When beginning your case, we’ll first look into the facts of what happened, including what kind of truck accident you were in.
 There’s more than one type of big rig crash and our Cincinnati attorneys are familiar with many of them.
 Let’s take a look at the most common types of truck accidents.